Course Outline

 Module 4: Data Validation

-• Whitelisting versus blacklisting strategies.
+• Whitelisting and blacklisting approaches

-• Output encoding and escaping to prevent attacks.
+• Output encoding and escaping methods

-• Use of parameterized queries for enhanced security.
+• Parameterized queries for enhanced security

-• Overview of the Microsoft Web Protection Library.
+• Microsoft Web Protection Library

 Module 5: Authentication

-• Basic authentication versus forms-based authentication methods.
+• Basic versus forms-based authentication methods

-• Implementation of authorization and permissions management for government systems.
+• Authorization and permissions management

 Module 6: Session Management

-• Prevention of session hijacking attacks.
+• Prevention of session hijacking attacks

-• Mitigation techniques for session fixation vulnerabilities.
+• Mitigation techniques for session fixation vulnerabilities

 Module 7: Secure SDLC

-• Detailed examination of the secure SDLC process.
+• Detailed examination of a secure process

-• Consumer expectations for security in government applications.
+• Consumer expectations for security in government applications

-• Business responsibilities in maintaining secure systems.
+• Business responsibilities for ensuring secure software development

 Requirements